curl/everything-curl/project/users.md

 ## Embedded library

-libcurl is what makes our project reach the really large volume of users.
+libcurl is what makes our project reach a really large volume of users.
 The ability to quickly and easily get client side file transfer abilities into your application is desirable for a lot of users, and then libcurl's great portability also helps: you can write more or less the same application on a